chentianran/chentianran.github.io/teaching/calc1/syllabus.markdown

 and _proper documentation_ are provided (preferably _in advance_).
 Otherwise, a missing worksheet receives a score of _zero_.

+### Final exam

+Final exam, designed to test your overall understanding of the core concepts, is scheduled at _10:45am -- 1:15pm December 5th_.

 ### Grade composition

 Your final grade is determined according to your overall performance of